josealexandre-mecai/img-processing-2022/README.md

 # 7. Presentation

-The video presentation of this project can be viwed at: YouTube link.
+The video presentation of this project can be viewed at: YouTube link.